Here we outline how to get started working with Tidal Tools via the command line.

 Tidal Login command

-The lifetime of the access token is 8 hours.
-Once it is expired, the user must login again.
+hours.
+Once it is expired, the user must login again and obtain another token.

-We recommend that you utilise this command as it doesn’t store your password.
-If you must the store the password, you can authenticate using the methods below.
+We recommend that you utilise this command because it doesn’t store your password.
+If you must store the password, you can authenticate using the methods below.

 Alternatively, you can use the

-For example, you can set your username and password with the two following commands:
+For example, you can set your username, password and URL with the three following commands: